ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 Protobuf service definitions provide the API specification for underlying server implementations so that each consuming client library has a clear contract for gRPC data messages.
-Ideally, the PROTO (``.proto``) files have a single repository established as the source of truth, organized by API version increment as the API definition expands and changes.
+Ideally, the Protobuf (``.proto``) files have a single repository established as the source of truth, organized by API version increment as the API definition expands and changes.
 Because most client libraries are custom implementations enhancing the developer experience when consuming the service, releasing the Protobuf definitions publicly gives full flexibility to developers to operate at the abstraction layer they choose.